demidenm/PyReliMRI/docs/introduction.rst

 Purpose of Script
 ~~~~~~~~~~~~~~~~~~

-The purpose of this package is to provide an open-source python package that will estimate multiple reliability metrics on fMRI data -- at the group and individual level -- \
+The purpose of this PyReliMRI is to provide an open-source python package that will estimate multiple reliability \
+metrics on fMRI data -- at the group and individual level -- \
-that researchers may use to report in their manuscripts in cases of multi-run and/or multi-session data.
+that researchers may use to report in their manuscripts in cases of multi-run and/or multi-session MRI data.

-At the group level, ``similarity.py`` calculates a similarity calculations between two fMRI images using Dice or Jaccard similarity coefficients or tetrachoric correlation. \
+At the group level, ``similarity.py`` calculates the similarity between two 3D Nifti images using Dice or Jaccard \
-In addition to calculating the similarity between two NifTi images, a `permute_images` is provided to permute across a list of 3D images and return a list of coefficients.
+similarity coefficients, or tetrachoric or spearman ocorrelation.
+In addition to calculating the similarity between two NifTi images \
+a `pairwise_similarity` option is available to calculate pairwise similarity coefficients across a list of \
+3D Nifti images and return a list of coefficients with associated image labels.

 At the individual level, the ``brain_icc.py`` calculates intraclass correlation.
 For description of different ICCs and their calculations, \
 see discussion in `Liljequist et al., 2019 <https://www.doi.org/10.1371/journal.pone.0219854>`_.
 In this package, you have the option to \